chinapedia/wikipedia.abstract.en/Page/Alameda,_California.md

 Attractions

-Vichouse.jpgDue to its proximity to the Bay, wind surfers and kite surfers can often be seen at Robert W. Crown Memorial State Beach.
+Due to its proximity to the Bay, wind surfers and kite surfers can often be seen at Robert W. Crown Memorial State Beach.
 From the beach there are also views of the San Francisco skyline and the San Francisco–Oakland Bay Bridge.

 The aircraft carrier _USS Hornet_, a museum ship, has been moored at the former Naval Air Station as the USS _Hornet_ Museum since 1998.
 This ship was originally named the _USS Kearsarge_, but was renamed in honor of the previous _Hornet_ (CV-8) (famous for the Doolittle raid), which was lost in October 1942.